+n., A detailed description of features and/or functions in the design of an entity or system.
+[Computer and Information Sciences]

+stable

-n., A detailed description of features and/or functions in the design of an entity or system. stable a., With reference to content, either unchangeable or changeable according to fixed rules, that is, endowed with bounded variability.
-See also: fixed form; fixity.
+a., With reference to content, either unchangeable or changeable according to fixed rules, that is, endowed with bounded variability.
+[Archives]